Are You Ready for a Career in IT?

 All IT-Ready students also receive targeted professional development to refine critical business skills, such as communication and presentation, conflict management, teamwork and collaboration, and critical thinking and problem solving.
 Graduates are prepared to apply both technical and professional skills starting Day One of their next job.

 Q1How long does the class session last and how many people are in class?IT-Ready TS and IT-Ready QA classes take place over eight weeks in a classroom environment with one instructor and up to 25 students.
-IT-Ready CSIS classes run for 14 weeks.
 The instructor shares material in a lecture format, but leaves plenty of time for questions, group projects and one-on-one attention, as well as hands-on labs.

 Q2How much does a class cost?